- Dental Implants

 - Other Services

-If you have a damaged or decayed tooth, it might be possible to have it removed and replaced with a dental implant in the same day.
+If you have a damaged or decayed tooth, it might be possible to have it removed and replaced with an immediate implant in the same day.

 Immediate dental implants can fast-track the healing process, restoring your smile while also supporting your oral health and preventing jaw bone loss.

-Our accredited and experienced dentist Dr David Norcross uses digitally guided keyhole surgery to provide single tooth implants and immediate dental implants in Perth at two locations.
-Book a consultation for dental implants in Kelmscott or East Victoria Park to find out more about this procedure and whether you might be a suitable candidate.
+Our accredited and experienced dentist Dr David Norcross uses digitally guided surgery to provide single tooth implants and immediate dental implants in Perth.
+Book a consultation in Kelmscott or East Victoria Park to find out whether dental implants are right for you.

 If you need to have a tooth extracted, replacing it with a dental implant on the same day can maintain the appearance of your smile and avoid problems associated with temporary tooth loss, such as difficulties eating or speaking, shifting teeth and deterioration of the jaw bone.

-A single tooth implant typically costs more than a dental bridge or partial denture, but offers superior stability and support to the jaw and doesn’t rely on neighbouring teeth or suction to stay in place.
-Compared to a standard dental implant, immediate implant placement has several advantages:
+A single dental implant typically costs more than a dental bridge or partial denture, but offers superior stability and jaw support and doesn’t rely on neighbouring teeth or suction to stay in place.
+Compared to a standard dental implant process (where a tooth is already missing), an immediate implant has several advantages:

-Dr Norcross will examine your mouth and jaw and check your medical history to confirm whether you’re a candidate for dental implants, as some health conditions can affect treatment outcomes.
+Dr Norcross will examine your mouth and jaw, take a 3D CBCT scan and check your medical history to confirm whether you’re a suitable candidate for an immediate implant, as some health conditions can affect treatment outcomes.

 A dental implant is immediately placed following the extraction of a tooth and is covered with a temporary crown until the mouth heals.
 If there isn’t enough jaw bone to support a dental implant, we may recommend a bone graft to build it up, this can be done during first-stage surgery.

-If you’re having all of your remaining upper or lower teeth extracted, we may recommend full mouth dental implants which can usually replace your teeth within five days of surgery.
+If you’re having all of your remaining upper or lower teeth extracted, we may recommend All-On-4® dental implants which replaces an entire arch within five days of surgery.

 Extracting a tooth and replacing it with an immediate tooth implant is done in a single appointment.
 It can be done using one of two methods, by freehand or using digitally guided keyhole surgery.
 Before surgery, we take a 3D CBCT bone scan of your mouth and jaw, so we can see the exact position of the tooth and avoid nerve endings or sinuses.